Frequently Asked Questions

 How often should my system be checked?

-In able to ensure your system maintains a maximum operating standard, our experts at Ozark Mountain Air recommend a thorough check-up at least twice a year.
+In able to ensure your system maintains a maximum operating standard, our experts at Ozark Mountain Air, Inc. recommend a thorough check-up at least twice a year.
 In doing so, we have designed our preventative maintenance agreement that will do exactly that!
 Our preventative maintenance agreement will provide two scheduled visits each year.